What we know about Reality Winner

 - A 25-year-old contractor is accused of removing classified material

-- An NSA document appears to be basis for a story by The Intercept
+(CNN)Before she was accused of mailing classified information to a media outlet, Reality Winner was a Texas-raised linguist, yoga instructor and animal lover who regularly took to social media to blast President Donald Trump.

-(CNN)A 25-year-old federal contractor is accused of leaking classified information regarding a 2016 Russian military intelligence cyberattack to an online news outlet.
+The 25-year-old federal contractor now stands charged with leaking information regarding a 2016 Russian military intelligence cyberattack to The Intercept, an online news outlet.

-The Justice Department announced charges on Monday against Reality Leigh Winner, a contractor with Pluribus International Corporation in Georgia.
+The Justice Department announced charges Monday against Reality Leigh Winner, a contractor with Pluribus International Corp. in Augusta, Georgia.
 She is accused of "removing classified material from a government facility and mailing it to a news outlet," according to a federal complaint.

+She is now being held at a facility in Lincolnton, Georgia, her attorney said.

 Who is Reality Winner?

--- Winner is a federal contractor with Top Secret security clearance.
+-- Winner is a federal contractor with top secret security clearance.
 She had been assigned to a US government agency facility in Georgia since February 13.

 -- She is accused of leaking classified information, used as the basis for an article published Monday by The Intercept, detailing a classified National Security Agency memo.
-The NSA report, dated May 5, provides details of a 2016 Russian cyberattack on a US voting software supplier, though there is no evidence that any votes were affected by the hack.
+The NSA report, dated May 5, provides details of a 2016 Russian cyberattack on a US voting software supplier, though there is no evidence the hack affected any votes.

--- Winner was a linguist in the US Air Force in Maryland who speaks Pashto, Farsi and Dari, her mother, Billie Winner said.
+-- Winner was a linguist in the US Air Force and speaks Pashto, Farsi and Dari, her mother, Billie Winner said.

 -- She was raised in Kingsville, Texas, and served in the Air Force in Columbia, Maryland.
 Her mother confirmed she was a federal contractor in Augusta but did not know the nature of her work, or if she had contracted for the NSA.

--- Winner is an athlete who loves animals, her mother said, through tears.
+-- Winner is an athlete who loves animals, her mother said through tears.

--- She also said her daughter wasn't especially political and hadn't ever praised past leakers like Edward Snowden to her.
+-- She also said her daughter wasn't especially political and had never praised past leakers such as Edward Snowden to her.

 -- "She's never ever given me any kind of indication that she was in favor of that at all," her mother said.
 "I don't know how to explain it."